ciscoheat/deepstate/README.md

 }
 ```

+Run the test with: `haxe -x Main -lib deepstate`

 `update` is the whole API for updating the state.
-Everything is type-checked at compile time, including that all state fields are final.
+It is type-checked at compile time.

+### Action types

 Every call to `update` is considered an action.
-The action type is automatically derived from the name of the calling class and method.
-You can supply your own type (a `String`) as a final parameter to the update methods if you want.
+The action type, a `String`, is automatically derived from the name of the calling class and method.
+You can supply your own name as a final parameter to the update methods if you want.

-Run the test:

-`haxe -x Main -lib deepstate`

 ## Middleware